 In 2006 a Total Solar Eclipse tracked over the Libyan Sahara, and a tour was organized by the Toronto Centre of the Royal Astronomical Society of Canada.
 I eagerly joined that intrepid group, observing my first Total Solar Eclipse from deep in the Sahara Desert and spent a week in Libya.

 The group itinerary also included a week in Italy, where we saw both astronomical and the regular sights in Rome, Florence, Venice, and Milan.
 The group then returned to Toronto, however I added an extra week to the trip by traveling onward to Athens, Greece.
 This gave me time to kick back and relax…and see a few of the sights on the Greek mainland near Athens.

-- Milan to Athens – flying and getting settled in Athens
+- Milan to Athens – flying to and getting settled in Athens

-- National Archaeological Museum – a world-class museum in Athens containing ancient Greek art and antiquity, which I visited twice
+- National Archaeological Museum – a world-class museum in Athens containing ancient Greek art and antiquities, which I visited twice

 - Athens – Day 2, Day 5, Day 6 – Exharia, Olympieion, Hadrian’s Arch, Temple of Olympian Zeus, Zapion, Lykavitos Hill, Benaki Museum, Roman Forum, Tower of the Winds, Monastiraki, Library of Hadrian, restaurants, the Metro, farmer’s market